matrix-org/matrix-spec-proposals/proposals/2867-rooms_marked_unread.md

       care about and rooms which were manually marked as such and thus should be shown much more prominently.
     * When trying to work around this, by setting the marker at a special location like the room creation event, we completely lose the user's actual read position in a room whenever they use this feature.
+* Read receipts could be allowed to go "backwards" to restore notification counts, though this is likely to be riddled with bugs and unexpected behaviour for users.
+It's better for everyone to keep read receipts linearly progressing forwards.

 ## Security considerations